 COVID-19 pandemic is both a humanitarian tragedy and an economic challenge.
+And the economic consequences of COVID-19 are going to be unprecedented.
 At the time this report is written, there are almost 2 million people infected and more than 140’000 deaths across the world.
 We are observing that the data is not 100% reliable as the different countries are counting the cases differently.
 However, we can appreciate important facts at this moment:

 - European countries have passed the worst part of the disease and, although still in quarantine, they are preparing to start reopening their economy

 - Developing countries in Latin-America and Africa are still suffering the pandemic, and due to the lack of resources, the consequences can be worse than in Europe or the US.

 As a result of the lockdown ordered to face the pandemic, the world has suffered the heaviest decrement of global GDP since 1929.
 The FMI released its forecast for the GDP in 2020 (figure 1).
 It predicts a 7.5% contraction in the GDP of the eurozone, -5.9% growth in the US and -6.5 in the United Kingdom.
 However, it also expects an increment between 4 and 5% of their GDP for 2021.
 Countries have been impacted differently due to the dissimilar spread of COVID-19 in their region.
 It also has been conditioned by the government responses to the pandemic and the sectors which powered its economy.
 As there have been huge differences among the different sectors.
 Oil & gas and airlines sectors have suffered an unprecedented shock in demand.
 On the other way, there have been industries which have increased its revenues due to the pandemic, as the tech sector due to the increment of use of products such as Netflix or Zoom, retailers as Amazon or Biotech firms racing to find the vaccine.